jacob-grahn/jiber/README.md

 ![Build Status](https://github.com/jacob-grahn/jiber/workflows/Run%20Tests/badge.svg)

-HiDB is an open source API for realtime web apps.
+Jiber is an open source API for realtime web apps.
 It sets up peer-to-peer connections via webRTC, and backs that up with a more reliable client/server WebSocket connection.

 - **Fast**: Updates are sent peer to peer to minimize latency.
-- **Light**: hidb-client is 3kb, and has no dependencies.
+- **Light**: jiber-client is 3kb, and has no dependencies.
 - **Offline-First**: User actions are applied optimistically until a connection becomes available.

 ### Live Demos